ethereum/execution-apis/src/engine/authentication.md

 ## JWT specifications

-- Client software MUST expose the authenticated Engine API at a port independent from legacy JSON-RPC API.
+- Client software MUST expose the authenticated Engine API at a port independent from existing JSON-RPC API.
   - The default port for the authenticated Engine API is `8551`.
 The Engine API is exposed under the `engine` namespace.
 - On the authenticated endpoint, the legacy API **MUST** also be available.
 - The EL **MUST** support at least the following `alg` `HMAC + SHA256` (`HS256`)